idntknwlouis/modern-indicators/README.md

 This theme is licensed under the MIT license.
 Please refer to the [LICENSE](./LICENSE) file for more details regarding rights and limitations.

 ### Credits
 Everyone who has contributed can be found on the [CREDITS.md](./CREDITS.md) file.
-A personal thank you to everyone who has helped!

 ## I have no server yet (as of Nov.27, 2024). so you can just report an issue here for now.
 ~~Support Server